Big Android BBQ 2015

 Venue

-Swag & memorabilia
+Swag and memorabilia

 If there’s one thing the Big Android BBQ might be known for (after on-site BBQ), it was the sheer load of swag attendees leave with.
 2015 was no different, and we created all manner of work celebrating the event, Android, and fan service for longtime event-goers.